drtonyr/pis-third-asm-emu/README.md

 The code contains unit tests written in comments, utest.sh runs all the unit tests.

+## Quickstart

+You'll need a C compiler and Python3.   make.sh gives examples for compliling txt2bin and emu - start by running it.

+Now you can run any of the exmaple programs.

+    ./emu.sh 4primes.3rd

 # Some comments on the code

 ## basic data types